Controlling superfluid flows using dissipative impurities: Introduction

-Impurities in interacting systems have been instrumental to develop our understanding of the extended pattern of correlations in quantum many particle systems, by employing them as probes, tunable perturbations, or even seeds for entanglement.
-In unitary quantum dynamics, examples range from the 'catastrophic' effect of a scattering potential intruding in a Fermi sea~\cite{anderson1967infrared,Schmidt_2018}, to strongly entangled magnetic impurities coupled to fermionic or bosonic reservoirs, or the dressing of static and moving particles in Fermi gases or Bose-Einstein condensates as it occurs in polaron formation.
-The last decade has also witnessed a growth of attention towards the dissipative counterpart of the problem of quantum impurities embedded in interacting extended quantum systems~\cite{Mueller2021,Wasak2021,Tonielli2020,Krapivsky2020,Kunimi2019,Zezyulin2021,Barmettler2011}.
+In the present work we suggest and analyze a different method to create and manipulate the superfluid flow in a one-dimensional quasi-condensate of Bose atoms, see \cref{fig:illustration}.
+Importantly here we control the superfluid current directly rather than fixing chemical potentials.
+In particular we make use of the interaction of the condensate with quantum impurities that are coupled to the Boson's density with a fluctuating, i.e. noisy strength.
+Analyzing the system we identify different dynamical regimes, including a linear response regime, a Zeno-regime \cite{Misra77} with negative differential current to noise-strength characteristics, and a regime with dynamical instabilities characterized by continuous soliton emission.
+Impurities in interacting systems have been instrumental to develop our understanding of the extended pattern of correlations in quantum many particle systems, by employing them as probes \cite{Bouton2020,Weber2010,Hohmann2016}, tunable perturbations, or even seeds for entanglement \cite{Alba2022}.
+In unitary quantum dynamics, examples range from the 'catastrophic' effect of a scattering potential intruding in a Fermi sea~\cite{anderson1967infrared,Schmidt_2018}, to strongly entangled magnetic impurities coupled to fermionic or bosonic reservoirs, or the dressing of static and moving particles in Fermi gases or Bose-Einstein condensates as it occurs in polaron formation \cite{Landau1933,Pekar1946,Schirotzek2009,Jager2020,kohstall_metastability_2012,Catani2012,Hu2016,Jorgensen2016,Scazza2017}.
+The last decade has also witnessed a growth of attention towards the dissipative counterpart of the problem of quantum impurities embedded in interacting extended quantum systems~\cite{Mueller2021,Wasak2021,Tonielli2020,Krapivsky2020,Zezyulin2021,Barmettler2011,berdanier2019universal,seetharam2021dynamical,froml2019fluctuation,PhysRevA.100.053605,Lebrat2019,PhysRevB.102.125124,schiro2019quantum,Alba2022b,PhysRevB.104.075140,chaudhari2021zeno,PhysRevResearch.3.L032013,PhysRevB.105.054303,javed, Visuri_2022}.
 Pioneering results of one decade ago illustrates e.g. the action of a localized dissipative potential on a macroscopic matter wave by shining an electron beam on an atomic BEC \cite{Brazhnyi2009,Barontini13}.
 Atomic losses induced by local dissipation were monitored as a function of noise strength, providing a proxy for a many-body version of the Zeno effect.
 The stabilisation of dark solitons by engineered losses has been studied in \cite{Baals2021}.
 Fluctuations in the condensate can build up strong correlations with localized dissipation, resulting in a suppression of transport at large noise strength which can be regarded as non-equilibrium phase transition \cite{Labouvie2016,Mink2022}.

 In this work, we illustrate how density rearrangements provoked by local dephasing can be utilized to control coherent superflows in a one-dimensional Bose condensate.
 Specifically, we consider a static or uniformly moving condensate coupled to a noisy local impurity.
 The noisy point contact acts as a source of incoherent, i.e. non-condensed atoms, which due to total particle-number conservation creates a superfluid flow towards the impurity.
 The superfluid flow increases monotonically with growing noise up to some critical value at which the system becomes dominated by the quantum Zeno effect which leads to a reduction of transport corresponding to a negative differential current - noise characteristics.
 We furthermore demonstrate that the archetypal effect of transport suppression due to Zeno effect is drastically altered in a moving rather than a static condensate.
 In particular, we observe a lowering of the critical threshold of noise strength for entering the Zeno regime when the background speed of the condensate is increased.
 This is shown in~\cref{fig:illustration}c where the onset of the Zeno regime drifts towards smaller values of dissipation strength.
 As outreach, we demonstrate complete tunability of a supercurrent in a static condensate by a pair of noise point contacts.